git/git.github.io/rev_news/drafts/edition-102.md

 + [Highlights from Git 2.42](https://github.blog/2023-08-21-highlights-from-git-2-42/)
   by Taylor Blau on GitHub Blog.
-Those include faster object traversals with reachability bitmaps, exclude references by pattern in `git for-each-ref`, preserving precious objects from garbage collection via `gc.recentObjectsHook`, and other changes.
+Those include faster object traversals with reachability bitmaps, excluding references by pattern in `git for-each-ref`, preserving precious objects from garbage collection via `gc.recentObjectsHook`, and other changes.
 + [Git 2.42 Released With Less Warnings For SHA-256 Usage](https://www.phoronix.com/news/Git-2.42-Released)